Turtlecrafter81/al-guides/Beginner UI Guide.md

   * Common: N (Grey/White)
   * Rare: R (Blue)
   * Elite: SR (Purple)
-  * Super Rare: SSR (Yellow)
+  * Super Rare: SSR (Gold)
   * Ultra Rare: UR (Rainbow)
-  * Prototype Rare: PR (Yellow)
+  * Prototype Rare: PR (Gold)
   * Decisive Rare: DR (Rainbow)

-  * Why is this like this?
-Don't ask me, idk, JP/FGO stuffs.
-It makes more sense to say it like that, EN do have a tendency to call Super Rare as SR but then get stumped on what to call purple cause Elite just sounds strange, what kind of rarity is Elite?
-Can someone please enlighten me on this?
+  * Most times, we don't use EN's rarity grades.
+It's significantly easier to differentiate the rarities when typed when following JP's rarity grades.
+EN players do have a tendency to call Super Rare as SR but then get stumped on what to call purple cause Elite just sounds strange amongst all the others.
+When participating in discussions, do make sure to specify what you mean by "SR" though.
 </details>
 <details>
   <summary> Factions </summary>